wp-plugins/robo-gallery/readme.txt

 Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
 Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
 First of all you can define ratio values for gallery thumbnails.
 Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

+= How to define custom hover effect for some gallery thumbnail? =

+When you open gallery media manager you'll see there list of the gallery images.
+Click on some image and on the right side you'll see images options.
+Every gallery image have custom effect field where you can select different hover effect for every image of the gallery.

+= How I can create custom (grid) layout of the thumbnails? =

+In our gallery we implemented layout based on columns amount.
+So you can general amount of the columns in your gallery grid and define custom amount of the columns which every image gonna take.
+As result you can customize layout of the gallery grid

 = Is it possible create gallery in Wordpress post with Gallery? =

 Yes, you can insert gallery into post with shortcode tag